 None of the potential solutions mentioned above are on the political agenda right now.
 Public financing has been adopted in a few states, but most politicians, many special interests, and the conservative Supreme Court oppose it.
 There is some public support for this kind of campaign finance reform, but it would have to grow considerably for this reform to become a reality.

 So there seems to be some movement toward addressing the serious political problems caused by lobbying in the United States.
-However, it will take a great deal more organized public pressure to make even the weakest reforms a reality.
+However, it will take a great deal more organized public pressure to make any of these reforms a reality.
 So it looks like we are stuck for the time being with an unfair and unequal lobbying system that will continue to make American government less democratic and less responsive to the public than the governments in our peer democracies.

 read the next issue: 2.
 Unrepresentative Senate